pradeepkalla12/protractor_starter/README.md

 Protractor Tests <----> Selenium Server <----> Browser(Chrome, Firefox etc.,)

-Selenium server can be a standalone server or a sauce lab server which will be getting requests from tests and makes a REST API Call(Webdriver JSON Protocol) to Browser and performs actions.
+Selenium server can be a standalone server or a sauce lab server which will be getting requests from tests and makes a REST API Call([JSON Wire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol)) to Browser and performs actions.
 Every action in tests is a REST call to browser by Selenium server.
 For example,
 ```javascript
 element(by.css('button.myclass')).click();
 ```